rmcc3/discord-bot-template/README.md

         "description": "A brief description of the extension" }
     ```
    **Note:** Extension metadata is not currently used by the bot, but it may be used in the future for an extension manager.
 However, it is a required file to load the extension.
-All fields are current placeholders and can be modified to your liking.
+All fields are currently placeholders and can be modified to your liking.

 3. Create `commands/` and `events/` directories inside your extension directory to store command and event files, respectively.
 4. Implement your commands and events in separate files within the respective directories.
 Follow the existing command and event file structure and naming conventions.